How to List Awards & Honors on a Resume (+Examples)

 How can you tell which professional achievements will matter to a given employer?
 Yes, you should certainly be proud of all your awards, honors, and accomplishments — but will a hiring manager care about the same things you hold in high regard?

 The key is to align those awards and honors on your resume with relevant skills in the job description.
 It’s tailoring your resume in such a way that it matches what the employer is looking for.
+That way, when the hiring manager reads your application, they will want to interview you.

 For example, let’s look at some common professional achievements that you may want to include in your resume: